SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 - seen in some country singers, some Australian accents
 - often induces hypernasality

-## Formant, F1 F2 R1 R2 etc
+## Formant, F1 F2 or R1 R2 etc
 - these are resonance peaks in the voice, caused by the shape of your vocal tract
-- the ratio between F1 and F2 determines vowel
+- the ratio between F1 and F2 largely determines vowel
-- F1 is considered a larynx caused feature
+- F1 is the first formant and is often altered through larynx height and OPC
-- F2 is considered a mouth caused feature
+- F2 is the second formant and often altered through mouth space
 - F3 is from the difference in size between the mouth and the space between the teeth, mostly between the teeth and tongue
 - F4 is from the same but lips
 </details>